yu-hao-yang/CausalBootstrap/README.md

 ## Example

-Here’s a simple example of how to use the function:
+Here’s a simple example of how to use the `CausalBootstrap` function:

 ``` r
 library(CausalBootstrap)